We all know the common words used in golf, but what about some of the lesser know terms.

 No, a much more likely theory ascribes the word ‘golf’ to the Scottish term ‘goulf’ (also pronounced gowf), a verb meaning “to strike or cuff”.

-Whatever the origins of the word ‘Golf’, we can tell you, that the first use of the term in written language can be traced back as early as 1425.
+Whatever the origins of the word ‘Golf’, the first use of the term in written language can be traced back as early as 1425.

 Definition: The number of strokes a first-class player should normally require for a particular hole or course.